haskell-perf/strict-bytestring-builders/README.md

 # Summary

 This project exists purely for research purposes of determining the optimal way of building strict bytestrings.
-As a result of this project some library may be released (depending on the outcome).
 The ideas behind this project stem from [a discussion on Reddit](https://www.reddit.com/r/haskell/comments/3qj53a/an_alternative_bytestring_builder/).

 If you know any way of optimizing any particular benchmark or can suggest another benchmark subject, instead of complaining, PR without hesitation!
 This is intended to be a community project.

 # Current results

-`ByteString.TreeBuilder` is the clear winner.
+[`ByteString.TreeBuilder`](https://github.com/nikita-volkov/bytestring-tree-builder) is the clear winner.
 With the standard and "blaze" builders being at least 4 times slower on all input sizes.

     benchmarking Small Input/ByteString.TreeBuilder
     time                 246.3 ns   (245.9 ns ..
 246.8 ns)